10Messiah/Submission/README.md

    * You can find the annotation in './annotation/annotation.xls'.
    ![fig4](https://github.com/10Messiah/ADED-ADER/blob/main/images/fig_11.png)
    The video amount distribution w.r.t. every event category.
-   We divided all abnormal driving events into following six categories： driving normally (DN), avoiding crossing pedestrians (ACP), waiting for vehicles ahead (WVA), stopped by the red lights (SRL), stopped by the stop signs (SSS) and avoiding a lane-changing car (ALC).
+   We divided all abnormal driving events into following six categories:
+   driving normally (DN), avoiding crossing pedestrians (ACP), waiting for vehicles ahead (WVA), stopped by the red lights (SRL), stopped by the stop signs (SSS) and avoiding a lane-changing car (ALC).
    The training set and test set also can be found in './annotation/annotation.xls'.